 Use an instant read thermometer to make sure the pork is cooked to at least 145°F at the thickest part of the largest piece.

-- Heat the oil in a large, deep skillet over medium heat.
-Arrange the chops in the skillet and cook for 3 minutes to brown.
-Turn each piece and cook another 2-3 minutes to brown the other side.
+Heat the oil in a skillet over medium heat.
+Arrange the chops and cook for 3 minutes to brown.
+Turn each piece and cook another 2-3 minutes.

-- Place the pork chops back in the skillet along with any juices collected on the plate.
+Place the pork chops back in the skillet along with any juices collected on the plate.
 Cover and cook for 10-15 minutes or until cooked through.

-- Lower the heat to low.
-Place a slice of provolone cheese on top of each pork chop.
-Cover the skillet and cook about 1-2 minutes or until the cheese is melted.
+Lower the heat to low.
+Place a slice of cheese on top of each pork chop.
+Cover and cook about 1-2 minutes or until the cheese is melted.